Interface Map¶

 Clearing the selection¶

-Click the empty background area of the map to dismiss the detail panel and clear any selection.
+Click the empty background of the map (or Close in the side panel) to dismiss the detail panel.

 Deep linking¶